szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 Both changes can be toggled individually in the configuration file.

-**Component 505:** Make Repulse Undead more useful by causing damage and Slow when they're repulsed
+### Make Repulse Undead more useful by causing damage and Slow when they're repulsed (505)

 This improves the spell in the following ways: